Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Interlude: Hamilton--Jacobi equation

 which is precisely the Hamilton--Jacobi equation \eqref{Eq:HamJac}.

 We can construct $L$ in another way which leads to a solution of the Hamilton--Jacobi equation.
-We have to ensure that the initial condition of the differential equation lies in $K$ (which will turn out to be a polynomial equation) and then to integrate the symplectic gradient flow of $P$ (which gives an ODE).
+First, we must ensure that the initial condition of the differential equation lies in $K$, which turns out to be a polynomial equation.
+Second, we integrate the symplectic gradient flow of $P$, which is equivalent to solving an ordinary differential equation.
+The result is the Lagrangian $L$.

-The initial condition of \eqref{Eq:HJ-2} can for example be described by $s\!\mid_{\{x_1=0\}}=f(x_2,...,x_n)$ where $f$ is some given function.
+Using suitable coordinates, the initial condition of \Cref{Eq:HJ-2} can be described by $s\!\mid_{\{x_1=0\}}=f(x_2,...,x_n)$, where $f$ is some given function.
 We have to ensure that

 which is a polynomial equation for $\partial_1 s\!\mid_{\{x_1=0\}}$.
 The solution of the latter determines an $(n-1)$-dimensional isotropic submanifold $L'$ in $K$.